sedexch/sedexch.github.io/v6/orchestration.md

 # Kubernetes & Co.

+## Memory Allocation
+It is recommended to allocate at least 1GB memory for the sedex docker container.
+If additional containers will run within a Kubernetes Pod (e.g. side car proxies of a service mesh), their memory requirements must be added and more memory must be allocated to the Pod accordingly.

 ## Initial configuration with Init Containers instead of init.conf file

 Container orchestration platforms such as Kubernetes know the concept of so-called *Init Containers*.
 These utility containers are started before the actual container is started, with the task of performing initialization tasks.